I made the decision to purchase solar. With a pool pump and solar pool heating and A/C my electric bill has climbed substantially.

 Wednesday Nov 11th – Received update

-Rep texted me to indicate permits were received.
+Rep texted me to indicate permits were submitted.
 Meanwhile… I wanted to query the system sizing.

-Texting with customer support person she indicated the 8.16 kW system for my house would generate an average of 1023 kWh per month.
+Texting with rep she indicated the 8.16 kW system for my house would generate an average of 1023 kWh per month.
 This is 43% more than what I actually need.

 The only thing I can think is that their calculator is using a cost per kWh much lower than my actual costs.
 Do they consider baseline usage?
 Summer versus winter charges?
 TOU costs?